-The first area to know of in Tulum is the Mayan ruins, or the Tulum Ruins.
+The first area to know of in Tulum is the Mayan ruins or the Tulum Ruins.
 They can be found on the main highway as you head south to Tulum.
-From the city center of Tulum it’s only a 20 minute bike ride.
+From the city center of Tulum, it’s only a 20-minute bike ride.

 The last area in Tulum is the Tulum beach strip.
 Like the name indicates this is the small road that runs the length of the main beach and leads you all the way to the arch.
-Here you can find accommodations on both the beach side and across the road, ranging from camp sites to budget to luxurious bungalows.
-This area has a very relaxed, bohemian feel to it, and you can find many options to dine and enjoy a drink with the sand between you toes.
+Here you can find accommodations on both the beach side and across the road, ranging from campsites to budget to luxurious bungalows.
+This area has a very relaxed, bohemian feel to it, and you can find many options to dine and enjoy a drink with the sand between your toes.

-The easiest way to get around in Tulum is by bike.
+The easiest way to get around Tulum is by bike.
 This is the Tulum lifestyle.
 It is facilitated to get anywhere with a bike.
 Both in Tulum town and on the beach strip there are many bicycles available for rent.

 Yes, you know it.
 The Mexican food fiesta is to die for.
 Let’s get down to business.

-Nomad is the perfect place to hangout.
-Join spiritual yoga and meditation classes, party until sunrise and encounter a lot of cool, open minded people.
+Nomad is the perfect place to hang out.
+Join spiritual yoga and meditation classes, party until sunrise, and encounter a lot of cool, open-minded people.
 You can either bring your computer and find a nice spot to work, chill with a book, or reserve a bed by the beach and lay there all day.
 No need to point it out, but this place quickly became a favorite.

 Little hangover maybe, and don’t feel like dressing up for a fancy dinner.
 Burrito Amor is the way to go.
 Who doesn’t like a good, spicy burrito?
-They have great vegetarian options too, and don’t forget to try all of their homemade dressings.
+They have great vegetarian options too and don’t forget to try all of their homemade dressings.

 You can find bohemian luxury many places in Tulum, but a quick look at what Azulik has to offer and I bet you are sold to.
 At Azulik Eco-Resort & Maya Spa you ge a sense of what happens when you mix luxury with jungle and a touch of spirituality.